Linked Data with LINCD.js

 Learn about Linked Data & LINCD.js by creating your own mini application in this tutorial.

-In this tutorial we will build our own little networking tool.
+In this tutorial you will build your own little networking tool.

 A single page where the user can maintain connections between other people.